Michel-Leidson/matic-save-blocks/README.md

 sqlite3 database.db
 ```

-### 9 - Add the networks you want to monitor, the signer key and the query api url.
-Type .quit to exit sqlite3 application
+### 9 - Add the validators you want to monitor, the subscriber key, and the Query API URL.
+Type .quit to exit the sqlite3 application

 ```
 sqlite> INSERT INTO validators (name,validator_id,signer) VALUES('StakePool',32,'0x02f70172f7f490653665c9bfac0666147c8af1f5');